Pasar al contenido principal Saltar al pie de página del mapa del sitio

 8. Report Any New Hires

-All employers must follow the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996, which requires an employer to report all their new hires to the appropriate state agency within a pre-selected period.
-As part of the onboarding process, all new hires must be reported within 20 days if your business sends the information by mail or twice a month if you send this information electronically.
+All employers must follow the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996, which requires employers to report all new hires to the appropriate state agency within a pre-selected period.
+As part of the onboarding process, 20 days if your business sends the information by mail or twice a month if you send this information electronically.
 Non-compliance with this federal regulation could result in monetary or non-monetary civil penalties by the state.

 Most of this information can be found on the W-4 once an employee is hired, but you should check all paperwork to be sure.